olincb/website/app/views/markdown/blogs/_2023-03-13: Luang Prabang.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/szHJdAgqPuU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The next morning, I embarked on a full day tour of the sights around Luang Prabang, outside of the town itself.
-It was a busy day with an ambitious itinerary; very fun but I think ideally I works have seen all these things over two days instead of one.
+It was a busy day with an ambitious itinerary; very fun but I think ideally I would have seen all these things over two days instead of one.

 Our first stop was a Hmong village.
 To be honest, I despised this part of the tour.
 It felt like we were shipped in to gawk and take photos of human beings living in poverty.
 A bit like a zoo for humans.
 I intentionally took no photos of anyone inside, other than a man who played an instrument for our group, who explicitly said we could take videos.